centreon/centreon-documentation/cloud/releases/cloud-release-notes.md

 **MAP**

 It is now possible to use different common fonts in your maps.
 As a note, "roboto" will now be the default font.
-You are now also able to display host name in a service object.
+You are now also able to display the host's name in a service object.

 **Service Mapping**